jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Made In America

-How did antagonists stay in business by re-selling the same products?
-They lowered their labor costs by exporting their factories and called it profitability.
+How did Darth Blockbuster stay in business by re-selling the same products?
+He lowered his labor costs by exporting his factories and called it profitability.

 There are endless pages of economic theory that justify exporting the American industry.
 All of its bullshit.
 If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
 Why aren't executives or marketing departments outsourced?

-Where would you rather penny-pinch, on marketing campaigns, or the person making your car's brake lines?
+Where would you rather penny-pinch, on marketing campaigns, or the person making brake lines?

-America lost its manufacturing in large part because Darth Blockbuster was simply selling off our factories to buy himself more time.
-China was especially seen as the promised land—the place of the never-ending Industrial Age and, thus, the perfect solution to Darth Blockbuster's problems.
+In 1945 America held the world's largest and best manufacturing base.
+Within a generation, it was sold by antagonists to buy themselves more time.
+China was seen as the promised land.
+A country so populated it could seemingly supply the cheap labor and market needed to keep the era of mass-production alive forever.

 Left and Right politicians agreed.
 Unable to adapt our lifestyle to the Internet Age, they saw cheap labor as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
-Thus, as the bureaucratic creep was making it harder to do business, and in addition to borrowing money, free-trade was Left and Rights answer to Main Street's money problems.
-Even when it meant selling off Main Street.
+Bureaucratic creep and rising debt were ignored.
+Free-trade was Left and Rights answer to Main Street's money problems, even when it meant selling off Main Street.

 But, no matter how cheap we make Industrial Age living, it's still outdated.
-Nature demands adaption not replication.
+Nature demands adaption, not replication.
 We don't win the game by replaying bygone ages.
 We win by continually evolving technology and ourselves.
 That's why there's never been a time where the society full of marketers, managers, and economists, defeated the nation full of engineers, craftsmen, and technicians.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America."
 Buying each other's products is a great sign we're controlling our society's new Internet Age levers of power.
-Also, having a vibrant industrial base makes it far easier to respond to wars, famines, and pandemics too.
+Also, having a vibrant industrial base makes it far easier to respond to wars, famines, and pandemics.

-I smile, thinking of all those bakers, tailors, designers, engineers, repairmen happily working on a new empowered Main Street.
+I smile, thinking of all those bakers, tailors, designers, engineers, and repairmen happily working on a new empowered Main Street.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ConstantThinErin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _A tale of two ruling philosophies.
-As Left and Right were selling itself to keep the past alive, China was progressing itself forward.
+As Left and Right were selling itself to keep the past alive, China was pressing itself forward.
 This is America's manufacturing centres versus and China's over the past 50 years, Credit [Tech Insider](https://www.youtube.com/watch?v=ce_6oZEB9Gw), and [Pion](https://www.youtube.com/watch?v=SfLclErvMmM)._

 ## New and Old Societies As Seen in Celebrities

 New technology is already changing our society.
 By connecting people to the internet, we've given ourselves the power to receive and send information on demand.
-The gates of newspapers, broadcast television, and even weather forecasts are torn down.
-Like a person holding a two-way radio in life raft, now the people decide what to say and learn, based on what they need to know.
+Like a person holding a two-way radio in a life raft, we have our say.

 An example of this freedom is celebrities.
 We'll always celebrate the people we look up to.
 But, in the Industrial Age society, our stars were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
 Which also means we celebrate who we wish to.
 Heck, with no gates to overcome, anyone can be a musician, artist, comedian, or "celebrity."
 Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, Linus Tech Tips, Kings and Generals, Historia Civilis, BatmanRealAccount, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Traversy Media, Taylor Tries, Dr. Becky.
-I celebrete them because they're real people doing cool stuff who'd never consider themselves celebrities.
+I celebrate them because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebrity," ask yourself if they're one of yours.
 Modern technology gives you that power.

 ## I Want to Work at Blockbuster, I Want to Use Netflix

-Stargazer, never let anyone call you can an employee, consumer, or taxpayers because there's no achievement or responsibility required to be these things.
+Stargazer, never let anyone call you an employee, consumer, or taxpayer.
 Those are all different names for non-playing characters.
+There's no achievement or responsibility required to be them.

 Player gods call themselves workers, owners, and citizens.
 These are the roles where people seek out more political power to improve themselves and their society.

-With that in mind, let's think about our futures.
+With that in mind, let's think about our future.

 Everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
 What doesn't exist is the self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today.
-They sustain themselves on hidden fees, confusing sales contrats, and high mark-ups.
-And the people working there often think they'll work there forever even though they watch Netflix every night.
+They sustain themselves on hidden fees, confusing sales contracts, and high mark-ups.
+And, the people working there often think they'll work there forever even though they watch Netflix every night.

 Player gods should always know the truth.
-Times are always a'changin.
+Times are "always a'changin."

 This doesn't mean you'll lose your job.
 You'll just have to adapt because society will eventually get just as sick paying for your Blockbuster as it did the original one.